zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 # Prior art
 [prior-art]: #prior-art

-There are several raft implementation out there and all of them doing it in the same way, since it is also described in that way in the raft paper see above.
+There are several raft implementation out there and I think all of them doing it in the same way, since it is also described in that way in the raft paper see above.
+I think it was also done in atomix before.

 Other implementations